mdakram2002/Study_Point/README.md

     - Get All Ratings and Reviews: Fetch all rating and review entries from the database, sort them in descending order of rating, and populate user and course details.
 Return the retrieved reviews along with a success response.

+- ContactUs:
+  - Contact Us: Retrieve the user's first name, last name, email, contact number, message, and userId (if registered) from the request body and validate them.
+Store the query in the database for tracking.
+Send a confirmation email to the user acknowledging the receipt of their query and notify the StudyPoint admin about the new inquiry.
+Return a response indicating that the query has been submitted successfully.

 # Middleware:

 - The backend also includes a middleware that is implemented as a pre-save hook.
 This middleware is triggered after an OTP is submitted, ensuring that the OTP is processed and sent via email before being saved in the database.

 # Models:

-- The backend architecture follows a structured schema model, which includes User, Profile, Course, CourseProgress, Section, Subsection, Category, RatingAndReview, and OTP.
+- The backend architecture follows a structured schema model, which includes User, Profile, Course, CourseProgress, Section, Subsection, Category, RatingAndReview, ContactUs and OTP.
 Each schema serves as a blueprint defining the structure and organization of the data within the database.

 # Utils: